 Everyone loves chocolates!
 Who did not right?
-But what really trigger us to love chocolates?
+But what really triggered us to love chocolates?
 Maybe psychological factor or our biological level affects our craving.

-Chocolates are also an all-time gift in any celebrations and holidays.
-A go to gift to your love ones and friends.
-Here in Philippines, a local chocolate maker Hiraya Artisan Chocolate Inc. produce a bean-to bar chocolates that sources cacao directly from local farmers.
+Chocolates are also an all-time gift for any celebrations and holidays.
+A go-to gift for your loved ones and friends.
+Here in the Philippines, a local chocolate maker Hiraya Artisan Chocolate Inc. produces bean-to-bar chocolate that sources cacao directly from local farmers.

-“Hiraya,” is an ancient Filipino word which means – the fruit of one’s hopes, dreams and aspirations.
+“Hiraya,” is an ancient Filipino word which means – the fruit of one’s hopes, dreams, and aspirations.
 The company follows sustainable, socially-conscious practices, and fair trade principles.
-It also provided +200% in income for community of farmers particularly in Brgy.
+It also provided +200% in income for the community of farmers, particularly in Brgy.
 Malabog Davao City.

 Here are some Hiraya Chocolate products to choose: